rhysseddon/Flags-Quiz-MS2-Project-/README.md

  -  Be able to navigate the game easily.
  -	Find playing the game enjoyable.
  -	Expect game to load quickly.
- -	Be able to see score.
+ -	Be able to see their score.
  -	After providing an incorrect answer be able to see correct answer.
  -	Be able to see an end goal, so that the user will keep playing to the end.